 The end of the hiring process is in sight!
-You’ve screened the candidates and are ready to inform them if they’ve been selected for the position or not.
-We recommend hiring at least two people for the customer service position for several reasons.
-It creates a sense of competition for the candidates, allows you to compare the work of the two people side-by-side, and if one of the new hires doesn’t work out then you still have someone helping you with customer service.
+You've screened the candidates and are ready to inform them if they've been selected for the position or not.
+We recommend hiring at least two people for the customer service team for several reasons.
+It creates a sense of competition for the candidates, allows you to compare the work of the two people side-by-side, and if one of the new hires doesn’t work out then you still have someone helping you with your customer service team.

 For the candidates that you don’t hire that were still a good fit, we recommend that you put them on a “wait list” so that they know that you’re still interested in them should another position open up.
 Having a list of qualified candidates for the next time you have to make a customer service hire will save you both time and money.

 Congratulations!
 You’ve hired a new batch of customer service professionals!
 Now that the candidates have accepted their offers you need to be prepared to onboard them.
 We strongly recommend creating a planned training program of at least a week.
 This should include putting together a combination of videos and standard operating procedures to help your new hire understand what is expected of them and give them the tools necessary to perform their jobs.

 When training your new hires, the focus should always be on providing a superior experience to your customers.
 This should include wowing happy customers and converting displeased customers into happy ones.
 Providing templates and standard operating procedures will go a long way in helping your customer service team to excel at their job.
 Here’s what we recommend you include in your training process:

 Create a list of daily, weekly, monthly and quarterly tasks that need to be accomplished.
 This a can include anything from checking buyer messages daily to sending out product updates quarterly and everything in between.
 Establishing a clear set of expectations for what needs to be done and when will help your team ensure that nothing slips through the cracks.